XelaNull/docker-c7-zimbra/README.md

 - Fix for Zimlet installation & GALSYNC account creation failure during Zimbra install
 - Fix for zmconfigd stopping or not starting, through disabling of IPv6
 - Auto-Restart of a single service if it is found stopped
-- Auto-Restart of all services if more than one is found stopped
+- Auto-Restart of all services if more than one is found unexpectedly stopped
 - Custom automated daily extremely space-efficient Zimbra Backups
 - Syslog-NG to facilitate standardizing log management
 - Cron Scheduler, to facilitate the many built-in Zimbra Cron jobs